awesomeslayer/Unbiased_VICReg/README.md

   run:
     dir: .

-sim_coeff: 25.0                # Coefficient for the invariance term in VICReg loss
-std_coeff: 25.0                # Coefficient for the variance term in VICReg loss
-cov_coeff: 1                   # Coefficient for the covariance term in VICReg loss

 batch_sizes: [256, 128, 64, 32, 16, 8]  # Available batch sizes for testing
 num_epochs: 100                         # Number of training epochs
 max_lr_vicreg: 30                       # Maximum learning rate for VICReg training